Albuquerque - Things to Do in Albuquerque in May

 May mornings are good for the paved 26 km (16-mile) loop from Alameda to Tingley Beach.
 Cottonwoods throw natural shade, the air sits at 18°C (64°F) at 7 AM, and you share the path with locals and dogs instead of summer tour groups.

 Booking Tip: Old Town Albuquerque bike shops open at 7 AM.
-Be there by 8 to beat the midday wind; inventory of cruisers runs thin during Gathering of Nations weekend.
+Be there by 8 to beat the midday wind.
+Inventory of cruisers runs thin during Gathering of Nations weekend.

 Sandia Peak Tramway Sunrise Photography

 The 4.3 km (2.7-mile) tram climbs 1,020 m (3,346 ft) in 15 minutes.
-On clear May mornings you get 180-degree views from the Sangre de Cristo to Mount Taylor; granite faces turn gold as the sun clears the Manzano Mountains around 6:30 AM.
+On clear May mornings you get 180-degree views from the Sangre de Cristo to Mount Taylor.
+Granite faces turn gold as the sun clears the Manzano Mountains around 6:30 AM.

 Booking Tip: First tram leaves at 9 AM weekdays, 8 AM weekends.
 Reserve the earliest slot online 48 hours ahead, Memorial Day weekend when the queue snakes to the parking lot.